 Step 4: Process Network Status Reports Request

-The Hosting CSE shall map the attributes of the <nwMonitoringReq> resource to the following attributes of Network Status Reports API as described in clause 7.8.
+The Hosting CSE shall map the attributes of the <nwMonitoringReq> resource to the following attributes of Network Status Reports API as described in clause 7.8:

 The Hosting CSE shall set the fixed parameters with the corresponding attributes of the API (e.g. URI, monitorExpireTime, supportedFeatures).